-Option 1 - By proxy (voting instruction form)
+Option 1 : By proxy (voting instruction form)

-The voting instruction form that is sent to a beneficial owner by the intermediary or its agent should contain explanation as to how you can vote in advance of a meeting.
+The voting instruction form that is sent to a beneficial owner by the intermediary or its agent should contain explanation as to how you can vote in advance of the Meeting.
 Please read such instructions carefully in order to ensure that your shares are voted at the Meeting.

-Option 2 - Virtually at the Meeting
+Option 2 : Virtually at the Meeting

-- 1- Appoint yourself as proxyholder by following the complete procedure set out under "Appointment of a proxyholder" - 2- Log in at https://web.lumiagm.com/419110767 at leat 30 minutes before the Meeting starts - 3- Click on "I have a control number" - 4- Enter the control number located in the email notification you received from TSX Trust - 5- Enter the password: "quebecor2023" (case sensitive) - 6- Follow the instructions to access the Meeting, and vote when prompted
+- 1- Appoint yourself as proxyholder by following the complete procedure set out under "Appointment of a proxyholder"; - 2- Log in at https://web.lumiagm.com/457600179 at least 30 minutes before the Meeting starts; - 3- Click on "I have a control number"; - 4- Enter the control number located in the email notification you received from TSX Trust; - 5- Enter the password: "quebecor2024" (case sensitive); and - 6- Follow the instructions to access the Meeting, and vote when prompted.